 After the lively and peppy Tukur Tukur, “Daayre”, a softer song, pales in comparison.
 Also sung by Arijit Singh, this monotonous track is nothing great, as it sounds like every other mellow Bollywood song.
 Unfortunately, even Arijit Singh couldn’t do much to uplift this dull track.

 “Premika” – featuring Benny Dayal and Kanika Kapoor – is a club number that has an ever-so-slight Spanish feel with the accordion and guitar orchestration.
-The beginning of this track makes you think it has the potential to be so much better and more interesting than it actually is, so it disappoints listeners.
+According to music experts at Guitar Junky, the beginning of this track makes you think it has the potential to be so much better and more interesting than it actually is, so it disappoints listeners.

 Final Verdict: All in all, Dilwale is a pretty boring album.
 No melody of Pritam’s stands out as being particularly unique or soulful, even though Arijit Singh has sung all but two songs in this soundtrack.
 Better luck next time Pritam!